Report Highlights. The average medical school debt is $202,453, excluding premedical undergraduate and other educational debt.

-- By 2000, just 4.4% of indebted students had HPS loans; reports indicate there are little-to-no funds being allocated to the HPSL program.
+- By 2000, just 4.4% of indebted students had HPS loans; reports indicate that little-to-no funds are being allocated to the HPSL program.

-Students who come from families with a good deal of wealth accrued are more likely to attend medical school.
-This seems intuitive, but economic disparity among medical school students is increasingly on the rise.
-Low-income students are attending medical school at decreasing rates, possibly due to the spectre of debt.
+Students who come from families with a good deal of wealth accrued are more likely to attend medical school than those without.
+Low-income students are attending medical school at decreasing rates, possibly due to the specter of debt.

 - 45.2% of medical school students cite their ability to pay off debt as a primary concern.

 - Low-income attendees declined by 34% in medical schools in Ontario, Canada.

 - Since 1997, fees at these schools have increased 116%.

 - In the United States, 50% of low-income graduates have medical school loan debt that exceeds $100,000.

 - Among those with debts that exceed $200,000, those with Perkins or disadvantaged student loans are the majority.